microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/SpatialAwarenessSystemArchitecture.md

     /// A raised, horizontal surface such as a shelf.
     /// </summary>
     /// <remarks>
-    Platforms, like floors, that can be used for placing objects
+    /// Platforms, like floors, can be used for placing objects
     /// requiring a horizontal surface.
     /// </remarks>
     Platform